Children Diagnosed With Cancer: Returning to School

 Planning the return to school

-During your child’s cancer treatment, ask the doctor and the cancer care team to estimate when they can return to school.
-After you have a rough date, you can talk with the cancer team social worker and child life specialist to get some ideas about coming up with a plan.
-Some hospitals and schools have school re-entry programs, in which a school liaison or advocate:
+During your child’s cancer treatment, ask the doctor and the cancer care team to estimate when they think your child will be able to return to school.
+After you have a likely date, you can talk with the cancer team social worker and/or child life specialist to get some ideas about the next steps of this process.

 - Any medicines the child will need to take and how to give them